Archivoraptor

 Why Choose the Arc'teryx Sphene Jacket?

 The Arc'teryx Sphene Jacket is specifically designed for backcountry skiers and snowboarders who require lightweight performance without compromising protection.
-This is a very lightweight shell made from GORE-TEX Pro 3L fabric for superior waterproof, windproof, and breathable capabilities.
+This is a very lightweight shell made from GORE-TEX Pro 3L fabric.
 Its athletic fit and e3D patterning ensure unrestricted movement.
 I sized up to an L, not for layering or movement, but because I prefer my snowboard shells to be a little baggy.
-This jacket features great additions like a helmet-compatible StormHood, powder skirt, and water-tight zippers, which are nice to have on the mountain.
-Designed with a minimalist approach, it is both packable and durable, making it an ideal choice for snowboarding trips.
+This jacket features great additions, such as a helmet-compatible StormHood, powder skirt, and water-tight zippers, which are nice to have on the mountain.
+Designed with a minimalist approach but packed with tons of features to keep me comfortable all day.

 Key Features